Holidate: Plot

-While at a Halloween costume party together, Sloane becomes unwell after unknowingly swallowing laxatives.
+While at a Halloween party together, Sloane becomes unwell after unknowingly taking laxatives.
 Jackson takes care of her until they end up falling asleep together.
-They then have sex the morning after, then Sloane's married sister arrives freaking out about kissing somebody else.
+They then have sex the morning after, until Sloane's married sister, Abby, arrives panicking about kissing Jackson’s friend, Neil, the night before at the party.
 Sloane uses it as an excuse to shove Jackson out, much to his dismay.

 At Thanksgiving, they fight after Jackson opens up to Sloane and tells her how he feels about them.
 In the store when Sloane says "Ryan Gosling would never do his own shopping" there is a blurred customer in the background who looks like the actor.
 Both break off contact afterwards.
+Abby’s husband, Peter, finds out about her kissing Neil at Halloween.
+Susan’s holidate, Wally, has a heart attack, and the doctor treating him is Faarooq, who Susan had a brief but intense romance with over Halloween, before breaking it off.
+Susan confesses to Faarooq that she made a mistake in ending things and asks him for another chance.
+They kiss and reconcile.

 In the days leading to Christmas, Sloane visits Jackson's place but loses her nerve, still unable to speak to him.
 When shopping at the mall, they have another chance encounter.
 In front of hundreds of people, she finally confesses her love for Jackson and the two embrace.

 The end credits reveal that all of the couples are still together.
-With Sloane and Jackson travelling to Australia for the holidays, Aunt Susan being engaged to Farooq, Wally and Sloane's mother dating, just like Neil and Carly (Jackson's date from the beginning of the film).
+Sloane and Jackson travel to Australia for the holidays, Abby and Peter get remarried, Susan and Faarooq get engaged, Elaine and Wally are together, and Neil and Carly (Jackson's date from the beginning of the film) spend Christmas with her family.